6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 Air purifiers come in all shapes and sizes.
 They are defined based on the technology they use, which may be something like EPA, HEPA, “HEPA-like”, “True-HEPA” and “medical grade HEPA-13”.
 Your attention should be on air purifiers that are certified as medical grade because they are fitted with a genuine HEPA filter.

 Note that only a “medical grade HEPA” or H13 filter is capable of removing up to 99.95% of airborne impurities, both large and small particles.
-An air ioniser struggles in this department because it is only effective in removing the smallest air particles.
-It will not be as effective in removing big particles that are 0.3 microns or more, and most asthma-triggering pollutants fall into this category.
+Air ionisers struggle in this department because they are only effective at removing the smallest air particles.
+It will not be as effective in removing large particles that are 0.3 microns or larger, and most asthma-triggering pollutants fall into this category.

 Morris H13 hepa filter with negative ions air ioniser